 The iPad controller displays a dialog where you can choose whether to enable sharing for Laptop or iPhone/iPad/Mac.

 Both the iPad controller and the TV in the Zoom Room display the Share Laptop Screen panel with instructions to laptop users for sharing their screen.
-Participants can share using either the Zoom App or a browser.
+Participants can share using either the Zoom Desktop Client or a browser.

-- Participants using the Zoom App click Share screen.
+- Participants using the Zoom Desktop Client click Share screen.

 A dialog displays on their laptop, where they enter the Sharing Key or Meeting ID.